rackspace/runway/docs/source/getting_started.rst

 Execution Without A TTY (non-interactive)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Runway allows you to set an environment variable to allow execution without a TTY or if STDIN is closed.
-This allows users to execute runway :ref:`deployments<runway-deployment>` in their CI/CD infrastructure as code deployment systems avoiding the ``EOF when reading a line`` error message.
+This allows users to execute Runway :ref:`deployments<runway-deployment>` in their CI/CD infrastructure as code deployment systems avoiding the ``EOF when reading a line`` error message.
 In order to execute runway without a TTY, set the ``CI`` environment variable before your ``runway [deploy|destroy]`` execution.

-.. important:: Executing runway in this way will cause runway to perform updates
+.. important:: Executing Runway in this way will cause Runway to perform updates
                in your environment without prompt.
 Use with caution.